nythankei/PEBSIT004_GnomeOnARope_AbaraJ_AbogadoN_CezarD/HOW TO RUN.md

 * Rope movement may feel inconsistent on certain Android devices.
 * Visual glitches can occur during rapid rope direction changes.
-* Restarting scenes may cause a minor delay in audio playback.

 ---